HugoBoxFr/fulll/README.md

+# Algo Test

+cd Algo
+node algo.js

+fizzbuzz function in Algo/utils/fizzbuzz.js

 # Join fulll

 Space dedicated to the hiring process at [Fulll](https://www.fulll.fr).
 If you're looking for a specific job offer, check our current list of [opened positions](https://www.welcometothejungle.com/fr/companies/fulll).

 Could not find the perfect match?
 Feel free to reach us and provide your resume, motivation and the role you would expect directly by mail at rh@fulll.fr

 # How are we structured?